Computer-Kurzweil/computer_kurzweil/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for raising a simulated-evolution issue.
+Thanks for raising a computer_kurzweil issue.
 What sort of issue are you raising?

 Question